What is blepharoplasty or eyelid surgery?

 Blepharoplasty generally is done for cosmetic reasons, yet the procedure effectively improves older people’s vision when their sagging upper eyelids are disrupting their vision.
 Eyelid surgery or eye lift is an effective way to remove excess skin around the eyes.
 However, blepharoplasty will not address any facial wrinkles, crow's feet, or dark circles underneath eye unless associated with laser resurfacing, filler injections, or forehead lift.

-What does an oculoplastic surgeon do during a blepharoplasty surgery?
+What does an oculoplastic surgeon do during eyelid surgery?

 An oculoplastic surgeon will administer medications and local anesthesia for the surgery.
 During the procedure, incision lines are designed by your surgeon to conceal any scars from the surgery to fit the natural structures of your eyelid.